badMade/comet_page_reader/docs/DEVELOPMENT.md

 The extension is intentionally modular:

-- `background/service_worker.js` orchestrates provider requests (OpenAI, Gemini, and others), tracks spend using `utils/cost.js`, and mediates messages.
+- `background/service_worker.js` orchestrates provider requests (OpenAI, Gemini, and others), tracks token usage using `utils/cost.js`, and mediates messages.
 - `content/content.js` extracts visible text and reacts to highlight commands while protecting page integrity.
 - `popup/script.js` coordinates UI state, localisation, push-to-talk controls, and background messaging.
-- `utils/` houses pure helpers for DOM traversal, storage, audio, localisation, and cost tracking.
+- `utils/` houses pure helpers for DOM traversal, storage, audio, localisation, and usage tracking.
 These modules are designed to be imported into unit tests.

 Refer to in-file JSDoc comments for argument and return types.